nhsconnect/nhslogin/src/user-journeys.md

 <h2 id="p5">Medium level verification (P5)</h2>

-To gain a medium level verification, the user must first complete a low level verification journey.
+To gain a medium level verification, the user must first complete a low level verification (P0) journey.

 Users can’t access medical records or personal information, nor should the user transfer sensitive or personal information.
-The Partner Service can’t disclose sensitive info or medical record data.
+The Partner Service can’t disclose sensitive information or medical record data.

 This level of verification is just a claimed identity.
 If a Partner Service wishes to use and rely on the user’s NHS number they need to request a high-level verification (P9).

 <div class="design-example">
-  <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P5.png" class="design-example__pop-out" target="_blank">Open the P5 user journey in new window</a>
+  <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P5.png" class="design-example__pop-out" target="_blank">Open the P5 user journey in a new window</a>
     <div class="code-embed">
     <img class="nhsuk-image__img" src="https://github.com/nhsconnect/nhslogin/raw/main/src/images/Journey_P5.png" alt="Diagram showing the P5 user journey">
   </div>